mozilla-services/socorro/docs/middleware.rst

 Returns in a json like this::

     {
+        "hits": {
+            "YYYY-MM-DD": count
+        }
-        "total": the number of crashes as an integer
+        "total": the number of days returned
     }